-Furthermore, Government incentives, such as the "Help to Buy" scheme, have helped to stimulate consumer demand.
+Furthermore.
+Government incentives, such as the "Help to Buy" scheme, have helped to stimulate consumer demand.
 Whilst these risks are beyond the Group's ultimate control, risk is spread across differing business activities undertaken by the Group and the geographical regions in which it operates.

-The UK housing market affects the valuation of the Group's non-financial assets and liabilities and the critical judgements applied by management in these financial statements, including the valuation of land and work-in-progress.
+The UK housing market affects the valuation of the Group's non-financial assets and liabilities and the critical judgements applied by management in these financial statements, including the valuation of land and work-inprogress.
+This has been discussed further on page 3.